thomd/salesforce-cli-tools/README.md

 # Salesforce CLI Tools

-A few CLI tools for my daily work with Salesforce.
+A collection of bash scripts for my daily work with Salesforce.

 **Disclaimer**: These scripts were created to fit my personal needs.
-They might not fit your needs, they might not work on your machine, they might not fit to your project setup.
+They might not fit your needs, they might not work on your machine, they might not work with your project setup.

 ## Install